eshimab/vuebook/docs/manual-cytopeia/manual-cytopeia-01-intro.md

 ---

-## 1. Introduction

-Overview of this manual and it's use in conjuction with the inFlux platform
+Overview of this manual and its use in conjunction with the inFlux platform

 ### 1.1 Intended Use